carbon-language/carbon-lang/llvm/docs/AMDGPUModifierSyntax.rst

 done
 ~~~~

 Specifies if this is the last export from the shader to the target.
-By default, current
+By default,
-instruction does not finish an export sequence.
+*exp* instruction does not finish an export sequence.

     ======================================== ================================================
     Syntax                                   Description